 Pan fry the Paneer cubes until lightly golden on all sides.
 Saute the onions lightly.
 Add the sliced capsicum, sprinkle with half the spice mixture, arrange the tomatoes and Paneer on top.
-Sprinle the remaining spice mixture on the Paneer, cover and steam for a few min to allow flavors to blend.
+Sprinkle the remaining spice mixture on the Paneer, cover and steam for a few min to allow flavors to blend.
 Serve with your choice of Naan, Pita, tortilllas, Roti, Paratha, etc. Enjoy!.

 A non-stick frying pan is preferred but not essential. if not available, a heavy-bottomed stainless steel pan is suitable.
+You might need a bit more oil, to prevent the Paneer from sticking to the pan while browning.

-Air-Fryer Optional: for browning the Paneer or Tofu.
-You can also do this in a toaster oven, with the broil setting.
+Air-Fryer Optional: for browning the Paneer or Tofu You can also do this in a toaster oven, with the broil setting.

 Ingredients